IDRNG/125meeting/README.md

 - 11:55-12:00 Next Steps (5 mins)

 There is small chanages to the agenda at the meeting.
-- Sue also shares us with Reducing Time to BGP Changes.
-(Susan Hares)
+- Susan Hares also shares us with Reducing Time to BGP Changes.

 ## Links